Little Pro on 2015-12-31 Views: Update:2018-04-02

-According to the article 10 of K-REACH, any person who intends to manufacture or import a new chemical substance or at least one ton per year of a designated existing chemical substance subject to registration shall register the chemical substance before he/she manufactures or imports.
-This article has been updated according to the latest K-REACH presidential decree published in the end of 2014.
+According to the article 10 of K-REACH, any person who intends to manufacture or import a new chemical substance or at least one ton per year of an existing chemical substance subject to registration shall register the chemical substance before he/she manufactures or imports.

 Jan 2017, K-REACH has recently gone through some major amendments.
 Some info on this page is no longer accurate.
 For the latest updates of K-REACH amendments, please click here.